facebookarchive/spark-state/README.md

 ### `GlobalPeersMap`

-`GlobalPeersMap` is a key-value pair data type which contains the IDs of all <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/participantsmodule.participant" target="_blank">participants</a> in a multipeer effect as keys, and their global signals as values.
+`GlobalPeersMap` is a key-value pair data type which contains the IDs of all <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/participantsmodule.participant" target="_blank">participants</a> in a group effect as keys, and their global signals as values.

 Values of types `GlobalCounterSignal` and `GlobalStringSignal` are supported.